gsig123/Dino/README.md

 ## Motivation

-This is a project for a Software Development course at the **University of Iceland**
+This is a project for a Software Development course at the **University of Iceland**.

 ## Installation